All Episodes

 So this has been around for quite some time.

-It uh the video came out in 2018 and was shared by the WF on on Twitter, but there was an article that predated that in 2016, where some of those concepts were coming out that I don't own anything and look at how great my life is.
+But there was an article that predated that in 2016, where some of those concepts were coming out that I don't own anything and look at how great my life is.

 And then in 2017, they did a video that says, can you rent everything that you need in your life?

-And as somebody who comes from the industry of helping people create wealth and opportunity, one of the things I know at the center is that the way that wealth is created is via ownership, very specifically ownership of assets that have the opportunity to at least maintain their value, but hopefully appreciate and value.
+And as somebody who comes from the industry of helping people create wealth and opportunity, one of the things I know at the center is that the way that wealth is created is via ownership, very specifically ownership of assets that have the opportunity to at least maintain their value, but hopefully appreciate in value.

 So the idea that people are predicting that we're not going to have these wealth creation opportunities didn't really sit right with me.

-And then you go to their number two prediction, which is the US will no longer be the world's superpower.
+And then you go to their number two prediction, which is the U.S. will no longer be the world's superpower.

-And you start getting into something that sounds like another conspiracy, a new world order, a new financial world order, which again, if you go and you do the research, you will see people like our current president Joe Biden has talked about this, and it's on his cop his remarks to the business round table in March of 2022 that talk about this are on the White House's website right now, so you can go see it.
+And you start getting into something that sounds like another conspiracy, a new world order, a new financial world order, which again, if you go and you do the research, you will see people like our current president, Joe Biden, has talked about this.

-And he says very clearly, you know, there's going to be a new global uh economic order, a new order overall, it happens every three to four generations.
+And he says very clearly, you know, there's going to be a new global economic order, a new order overall.

-And then of course, he says, you know, there will be a new world order out there, and we've got to lead it.
+And then, of course, he says, you know, there will be a new world order out there and we've got to lead it.

 Now, I don't know who he thinks we are.

-He was talking to the the business elite.
+He was talking to the business elite.

-Um, but you're included.
+But you're included.

-Our our run is about 80 years old.
+Our run is about 80 years old.

 So these things happen throughout history.